bituzin/BeActiveOnchain/README.md

 - `getDailyCount(uint256 day)` — returns the number of "gm" sent on a given day (day = timestamp / 1 days)
 - `getUserCount(address user)` — returns the number of "gm" sent by a user
 - `getUserGmTimestamps(address user)` — returns an array of timestamps for all "gm" sent by a user
+- `getLastThreeGMs()` — returns an array of the last 3 senders and their timestamps

 Each call to `sendGM` emits a `GMEvent` with the sender's address, message, and timestamp.